pasinduITSthe1/ITSthe1_main_website/content/about/index.md

 timeline:
   - year: "1999"
     title: "Foundation in USA"
-    description: "ITSthe1 was first formed in the United States, beginning our journey as a technology solutions provider."
+    description: "ITSthe1 was established in the United States, beginning our journey as a technology solutions provider with a vision to bridge the digital divide."
   - year: "2003"
-    title: "Dubai Office Established"
+    title: "Middle East Expansion"
-    description: "Dubai Office was established, strategically positioning ourselves to serve the rapidly growing Middle East market."
+    description: "Opened our headquarters in Dubai, UAE, strategically positioning ourselves to serve the rapidly growing Middle East market."
-  - year: "2005"
-    title: "R&D and Development Center"
-    description: "R&D and Development operations moved to Sri Lanka, scaling our technical capabilities and innovation capacity."
   - year: "2008"
     title: "European Presence"
     description: "Established our London office to extend our reach across Europe and strengthen our global service capabilities."
+  - year: "2012"
+    title: "Development Center"
+    description: "Launched our dedicated development center in Colombo, Sri Lanka, scaling our technical capabilities and innovation capacity."
   - year: "2018"
     title: "Digital Transformation Focus"
     description: "Pivoted to become a comprehensive digital transformation partner, expanding into cloud services, AI, and hospitality technology."